napari/napari.github.io/howtos/layers/image.md

   name: python3
 ---

-# Image layer tutorial
+# Using the image layer

-+++

-Welcome to the tutorial on the **napari** `Image` layer!

-This tutorial assumes you have already installed **napari**, know how to launch the viewer, and are familiar with its layout.
-For help with installation see our [installation](./installation) tutorial.
-For help getting started with the viewer see our [getting started](./getting_started) tutorial.
-For help understanding the organisation of the viewer, including things like the layers list, the layer properties widgets, the layer control panels, and the dimension sliders see our [napari viewer](./viewer) tutorial.

-This tutorial will teach you about the **napari** `Image` layer, including the types of images that can be displayed, and how to set properties like the contrast, opacity, colormaps and blending mode.
+In this guide, you will learn about how to use the **napari** layers, including the types of images that can be displayed, and how to set properties like the contrast, opacity, colormaps and blending mode.

 At the end of the tutorial you should understand how to add and manipulate a variety of different types of images both from the GUI and from the console.

-+++

 ## A simple example